-.align .func .maxnreg .shared .tex
+.align .func .maxnreg .shared .visible

-.const .global .maxntid .sreg .union
+.const .global .maxntid .sreg

-.entry .local .param .struct .version
+.entry .local .param .target

-.extern .loc .reg .surf .visible
+.extern .loc .reg .tex

-.file .maxnctapersm .section .target
+.file .maxnctapersm .section .version

 4.3.2.
 Instruction Statements

 Instructions are formed from an instruction opcode followed by a comma-separated list of zero or more operands, and terminated with a semicolon.
 Operands may be register variables, constant expressions, address expressions, or label names.
 Instructions have an optional guard predicate which controls conditional execution.
 The guard predicate follows the optional label and precedes the opcode, and is written as @p, where p is a predicate register.
 The guard predicate may be optionally negated, written as @!p.